-Summary.
-The analysis of cNAMP movements after a cNAMP termination from optimally balanced heterogeneous network shows that: 1) cNAMPs never move from locations which in optimal balance have higher cNAMP relative speed to locations which in optimal balance have lower cNAMP relative speed; 2) a system makes at most q - 2 redundant movements to rebalance (Lemma 9); 3) the probability median value of maximum number of redundant movements does not exceed 1%.
+Summary The analysis of cNAMP movements after a cNAMP termination from optimally balanced heterogeneous network shows that: (a) cNAMPs never move from locations which in optimal balance have higher cNAMP relative speed to locations which in optimal balance have lower cNAMP relative speed; (b) a system makes at most q - 2 redundant movements to rebalance (Lemma 9); (c) the probability median value of maximum number of redundant movements does not exceed 1%.

-Results of analysis after a cNAMP termination from near-optimal balance are as follows: 1) to rebalance a system makes at most q-1 redundant movements (Theorem 8); 2) in the experiments the probability of the maximum number of movements does not exceed 30% and rapidly decreases with the increase of a number of subnetworks.
+Results of analysis after a cNAMP termination from nearoptimal balance are as follows: (a) to rebalance a system makes at most q - 1 redundant movements (Theorem 8); (b) in the experiments the probability of the maximum number of movements does not exceed 30% and rapidly decreases with the increase of a number of subnetworks.

-8. Conclusion and Future Work
+8. Conclusion and future work